wp-plugins/auction-nudge/readme.txt

 == Changelog ==

+= 4.0 =
+* **Pagination** – there is no longer a limit to the total number of items Auction Nudge can display using the Your eBay Listings tool.
+Each page can show up to 100 items at once, if you have more listed "Previous" and "Next" buttons will allow users to navigate through multiple pages.
+Use the "Show multiple pages?" option to enable this feature
+* **Larger images** – Your eBay Listings item image sizes can now be increased up to 500px x 500px using the "Image Size" option (the previous maximum was 140px x 140px)
+* **Reduced cache time** – the Your eBay Listings and Your eBay Ads tools now automatically update 4 times more frequently.
+These tools now update every 15 minutes (was previously every 60 minutes)
+* New 'Profile Table' theme added to the Your eBay Feedback tool

 = 3.2 =
 * Made wording on Settings page a little clearer
 * Added 'Open links in new tab?' option to Your eBay Listings, Your eBay Profile and Your eBay Feedback tools